Website Maintenance: ADEA website will be undergoing maintenance on Wednesday 29th November, 6pm - 8pm

 Please submit your entry following the guidelines and using this TEMPLATE.

-Submitted case studies should include principles of person-centred care and adhere to the Diabetes Australia language position statement and the Reconciliation Australia language guide while discussing the use of flash glucose monitoring and LibreView that incorporates the AGP Report.
+Case studies should reflect principles of person-centred care and adhere to the Diabetes Australia language position statement and the Reconciliation Australia language guide when discussing the use of flash glucose monitoring and LibreView that incorporates the AGP Report.

 Selection process